Lewis Dyve: Life

 He served with Prince Rupert at the relief of Newark in 1644, and was then appointed sergeant-major-general in Dorset.
 In 1645 he succeeded in storming Weymouth, but could not take neighbouring Melcombe Regis, and when the Parliamentary garrison in Melcombe succeeded in seizing the baggage train that Goring had sent to Dyve they were able to recapture Weymouth.

 Dyve was captured at the siege of Sherborne, and imprisoned in the Tower of London from 1645 to 1647.
 Being moved to the King's Bench, he escaped, but was recaptured at Preston.
-Imprisoned in Whitehall he escaped once more, according to his own account on the very day he was to have been executed; John Evelyn records in his Diary on 6 September 1651 that Dyve dined with him and related the story of his "leaping down out of a jakes two stories high into the Thames at high water, in the coldest of winter, and at night; so as by swimming he got to a boat that attended for him, though he was guarded by six musketeers."
-Dyve then made his way to Ireland where he once more served with the Royal forces; in 1650 he published an account of events in that country during the previous two years.
+Imprisoned in Whitehall he escaped once more, according to his own account on the very day he was to have been executed; John Evelyn records in his Diary on 6 September 1651 that Dyve dined with him and related the story of his "leaping down out of a jakes two stories high into the Thames at high water, in the coldest of winter, and at night; so as by swimming he got to a boat that attended for him, though six musketeers guarded him."
+Dyve then went to Ireland where he once more served with the Royal forces; in 1650 he published an account of events in that country during the previous two years.
 He lost much of his fortune through his loyalty to the Crown, but also in part due to heavy gambling: in 1668, the year before he died, Samuel Pepys called him disapprovingly "a great gamester".

 He married in 1624 Howarda, daughter of Sir John Strangways of Melbury House, Melbury Sampford, Dorset, and his first wife Grace Trenchard, and widow of Edward Rogers, by whom he had three sons and a daughter.
 His youngest son migrated to the English colony of Virginia.
 His descendants included the artist Giles Hussey and the courtier Charlotte Clayton Sundon.